EconomyGlobal oil prices surged after the U.S. and Iran conflict

 Oil prices surged 3% this Friday after Pentagon announced the killing of Iran’s top general in an airstrike made by the U.S. in Baghdad.

-The event raised concerns over further escalation of conflict between the two countries could lead to disrupting energy crisis in the region.
+The event raised concerns that further escalation of conflict between the two countries could disrupt the region’s energy crisis.

 Surge in oil prices

-The U.S. Department of Defense, in their part, justified Soleimani’s killing as “decisive defense action to protect U.S. personnel abroad.”
+The U.S. Department of Defense, on their part, justified Soleimani’s killing as “decisive defence action to protect U.S. personnel abroad.”
 It was a directive from the U.S. president, says the DOD.

-Mathew Bey, the senior global analysts at Stratfor, talked on CNBC over ongoing escalation between the U.S. and Iran, saying “Iran is likely to return to backing strikes on oil infrastructure in the Persian Gulf and the rest of the Middle East.”
+Mathew Bey, the senior global analyst at Stratfor, talked on CNBC over ongoing escalation between the U.S. and Iran, saying, “Iran is likely to return to backing strikes on oil infrastructure in the Persian Gulf and the rest of the Middle East.”

 “Tehran could also revise strikes on Saudi Arabia’s oil infrastructure in case of escalation, and if it happens, it will take months for Saudi Arabia to rebuild their assets.”